Hell's Kitchen Italia

 Hell's Kitchen is an Italian reality television cooking competition (based on the British series of the same name) and American version broadcast on Fox.
-The Italian format is broadcast on Sky Uno since 2014.
+The Italian format is broadcast on Sky Uno from 2014 to 2018.
 It is hosted by celebrity chef Carlo Cracco.

 Format

-The Italian format reflects the U.S. version.
+The Italian format reflects the American version.
 Two teams of aspiring chefs, equally divided between men and women, challenge tests with cooking and table service at the restaurant Hell's Kitchen, supervised and judged by chef Carlo Cracco.
 There may be as many as 16 chefs in the first and second edition.
 A key feature of the program is the psychological pressure to which chef Cracco submits competitors; in fact, he does not hesitate to turn to them using particularly offensive insults and epithets, to criticize or scold them, get them to work more efficiently, or even to drive them out of the kitchen.

 Each season opens with competitors, always divided between men and women, presenting to a dish to chef Cracco, in an attempt to showcase their talents.
 Starting next episode, the first part of each episode consists of a challenge between the two teams (when there are fewer competitors, these challenges become individual.)
 In the final stage the colors of the two jackets disappear, to make room for the coveted black jackets.
 Whoever wins these challenges (which can also occur externally) is rewarded with a particularly entertaining or relaxing excursion.
 The losers, however, remain at Hell's Kitchen, or in a place outside, to serve a punishment consisting of very tiring, and, in some cases, humiliating, labor.
 The result of these tests, however, has no influence on what will be the final judgment of the episode.

 In the second part of the episode, the contestants have to cook the dishes for restaurant customers (about 70), half of which are served by the blue team and the other half by the red, and Cracco with his sous chefs will check their quality.
 Based on the work done, Cracco decides which of the two teams was the worst, or both teams might be losers.
 Among either or both teams, Cracco will choose a chef who stood out positively over the others; they will be requested to nominate two teammates, including themselves.
 Cracco will choose who will be eliminated from the game.
 However, it is also possible that Cracco decides not to take these into account at time of nomination; he may eliminate competitors who have not been appointed, even those who belonged to the winning team, by virtue of their poor performance or inappropriate behavior.
 Similarly, competitors may be directly disposed of during the evening service, while in other cases no one is eliminated.